Benjamin-Ousmane/Data_Science/friendsOfTracking/README.md

+# Here are tutorials and projects related to data science and soccer !

-The code follows the video lectures from the Youtube channel 'Friends of Tracking' https://www.youtube.com/channel/UCUBFJYcag8j2rm_9HkrrA7w
+The tutorials follows the video lectures from the Youtube channel 'Friends of Tracking' https://www.youtube.com/channel/UCUBFJYcag8j2rm_9HkrrA7w

 You can find the data in json format here :